Peanut - An EDC Case Study

 A typical day in a program or project manager’s life includes keeping a check on every project that the company is involved with, plan for future projects, delegate work, meeting with teams, make sure all the collaborations run smoothly, keep an eye on work dependencies etc. Keeping track of all these is hard, strenuous and results in very crowded and congested spreadsheets.
 A program manager approached us with this problem and wanted a web application that would solve for this.
 We ran this project through EDC to take it further.

-EDC does the Discovery
+EDC does the Discovery#edc-does-the-discovery

 At this stage we had a very generic understanding of the project.
 So, to discover the depth of the problem we conducted a quick and short PDW (Product Discovery Workshop).
 During the PDW, we met with the stakeholder, a young Program Manager and asked her open ended questions to dissect the problem and convert them into opportunities for us to intervene.

 Our stakeholder is from a small to medium sized company and is the sole programme manager of her company.
 We documented all her pain points and now had to validate that these pain points were global and not just limited to her.
 We ran through our contacts, found every other project manager/program manager we know and after speaking to them about these pain points we realized that there seemed to be a genuine overlap of these issues.

 After the PDW is when we usually create personas, but because the target audience is already quite narrow we skipped this step in this project.
 To still keep the focus intact without a persona, we boiled down the pain points to the following:

 - Missing out deadlines, or missing out on the priority of a task

 We then laid down these pain points as opportunities, and created a mind node.